eripa/ba_checker/README.md

     ba_checker --no-spinner config.toml

-If any check results in `false` in the success column, the tool will exit with 1.
+If any check results in `false` in the success column, the tool will exit with 1, 2 or 3 depending on the severity (define with --warning/--critical).

 ### Usage